kofronpi/contracts-fr-en/src/en/cgv.md

 In no case can {{ company.name }} be liable for indirect damages such as, but not only, data loss, commercial damage, reputation harm, orders and bookings loss, loss of revenue and loss of customers.

-The amount of the compensation at the expense of {{ company.name }} cannot exceed the total price of the Deliverable without tax.
+The amount of the compensation at the expense of {{ company.name }} cannot exceed the total price of the Deliverable.

 ### 5.2.
 Force majeure and Customer responsibility